EnvGen/Tutorials/amplicons-overlap.rst

 ===========================================

 This is a quick guide on how to use Usearch7 to go from fastq files all the way to a table of OTUs.
-More information can be found on the Usearch project page, http://www.drive5.com/usearch/manual/.
+More information can be found on the Usearch project `page <http://www.drive5.com/usearch/manual/>`_.
 Also refer to this page for download and installation instructions.
 I'm going to assume in this manual that you can call Usearch simply by typing ./usearch7, but this depends on the folder where you have installed it, how you have named it and the folder you're in.

 This guide is based on Illumina MiSeq reads and Usearch 7.0.959.
 It will NOT work with older versions of Usearch.
 It hopefully works with later versions.
 Please let me know if it doesn't.